 BURRS OR NICKS ON BLADE: Burrs or nicks may develop on the inner (bed facing) side of the blade that can cause the blade to seem dull and cut less efficiently.
-The cutter includes a sharpening stone that can be used for restoring the edge as much as possible (Figure 9).
-There is no need to remove the blade from the blade carrier.
+The cutter includes a sharpening stone that can be used for restoring the edge as much as possible (Figure 12).
+There is no need to remove the blade.
 Simply raise the leverage handle to raise the blade enough distance for adequate clearance of the stone, then lay the wide side of the stone against the inner face of the blade.
 NOTE - the stone is two-sided: coarse and fine.
 Use the coarse side for large burrs or nicks, and the fine side for smaller ones.
 Move the stone back and forth from end to end of the blade.
-Use caution not to rub the anvil of the cutter with the stone, or undue wear may result.
-The stone should contact the blade only.
+Do not rub the anvil of the cutter with the stone, or undue wear may result.

 CHANGING THE BLADE - WARNING: The blade is extremely sharp, and it can be slippery and difficult to hold.
 Use extreme caution!
 The use of gloves is recommended.
 To remove and replace the blade, first remove the leverage handle, fence, and cut guide.
-Turn the cutter upside down and place the bed flat on a large, stable surface such as a solid table that will not tip or move (Figure 10).
+Turn the cutter upside down and place the bed flat on a large, stable surface such as a solid table that will not tip or move (Figure 13).
 Turning the cutter upside down ensures the blade will rest on the blade carrier during the process due to gravity, and prevents the blade from unexpectedly falling off.
 Move the connector tube to the top of its travel.
-This increases the space between the blade and the anvil and provides more room to work.
+This increases the space between the blade and the anvil.

-Remove the 7 blade screws using a Phillips screwdriver.
+Remove the 13 blade screws using a Phillips screwdriver.
 Hold the blade against the blade carrier when removing the last screws by contacting a flat surface of the blade body away from the sharpened edge.
 When removing a blade or installing a new blade, it is advisable to hold it by its sides.
 When installing a new blade, it must be installed with the edge up and the bevel out in relation to the bed.
-Be sure the blade carrier is cleared of all debris before installing the blade.
-Fasten the blade to the carrier with the seven blade screws.
+Clear all debris from the blade carrier before installing the blade.